FMMT666/SiSeLi/doc/slReadme.txt

 3.4.5 slMount

+      <handle>  = slMount()
-      <ret>     = slMount(<handle>)
+      <handle>  = slMount(<handle>) *** DEPRECATED ***

         Creates internal objects and dependencies.
 Needs to be called once, before anything else.
-        <handle> is a 1..8 integer and can be regarded as a reference to exactly "this" (<handle>)
+        The returned value <handle> is an integer number and references the selected COMM port.
-        COM port.
-This way, different COM ports, that are opened the same time, can be easily distimguished.
+        This way, different COM ports, that are opened the same time, can be easily distinguished.

+        As of V0.7, slMount() does not need to get called with an argument.
+        To remain compatibility, the old function is still available, but its usage is not recommended.

         Example:

           // You already executed "exec('slLoadLib.sci')" to load the library.
-          // You decide to use handle 3 for a COM port (which may be opened later): slMount(3)
+          // Execute or type
+          handle = slMount()
-          // From now on, all the internal objects, necessary for operation, are created
+          // From now on, all the internal objects, necessary for operation, are available
           // and you can start to use the library functions.
+          // Remember the "handle", as this is the reference to the comm port(s).

         RETURNS:
-          1     = OK
-          0     = ERROR, <handle> invalid
+         >0     = a number (handle) to identify the selected COMM port 0     = ERROR

 3.4.6 slUMount